 - What is the nature of the self?

 - What do gender, race and class have to do with identity?

 - How is identity changed, challenged or threatened by emergent technologies?

 - What does it mean to say we are created in God’s image?

 - How is identity cultivated in the population we serve?

 - How do we negotiate multiple identities?

 These are just some of the questions to be considered during Fall 2017.
 Panel discussions, a film series, and guest speakers will add their voices to our discussion.
-Please see Janelle Julian, Kevin Eiler or Kristen Norwood if you would like to join in any part of the planning process.
+Please see Janelle Julian or Kevin Eiler if you would like to join in any part of the planning process.